The History of Ordnance in America

 In 1985, the Ordnance Corps became the first of the Army’s support elements to re-establish itself under the branch regimental concept.
 The Chief of Ordnance regained responsibility for decisions concerning personnel, force structure, doctrine, and training.
 This change gave the opportunity for Ordnance officers, soldiers, and civilians to identify with their historical predecessors in their mission of Ordnance support to the U.S. Army.

-In the past 22 years, Ordnance personnel have engaged in three sustained operations in the Middle East which tested their ability to adapt.
-In Operation Desert Storm, Ordnance personnel supported the largest armored assault in American history.
-Operation Iraqi Freedom and Operation Enduring Freedom called the Ordnance officers and soldiers to overcome a long-term insurgency campaign.
+Since 1991, Ordnance personnel have sustained multiple overseas operations.
+In Operation Desert Storm, Ordnance personnel supported the largest armored assault in American history!
+In Operation Iraqi Freedom and Operation Enduring Freedom, Ordnance officers and soldiers supported the Army during a long-term insurgency campaign.

 After nearly a century of operations at Aberdeen Proving Ground, the Chief of Ordnance and the Ordnance Corps moved to Fort Lee, Virginia in 2008 as part of the 2005 Base Realignment and Closure Commission (BRAC) decision.
 The new campus is dedicated to train approximately 70% of all Ordnance personnel.
 The remaining personnel are trained at one of six other locations across the United States.
 In 2011, the Ordnance Corps consists of approximately 2,700 officers, 3,000 warrant officers, and 100,000 soldiers serving on active duty or with the National Guard or Army Reserve.